lebrunthibault/lebrunthibault.github.io/content/post/backend development/book-review-ddd-in-php-2016.md

 ## Event Sourcing

 - giving you a high-level degree of detail of what is going on within your domain
+- if repositories become hard to maintain then it is time to consider the use of CQRS, to split read and write concerns
 - Domain Events are one of the key tactical patterns because of their significance within the domain, as they describe past occurrences
 - An ever growing number of events is a smell of the business overlooking insight in the Domain.
 - By using CQRS we gained a highly sophisticated history of all the relevant occurrences at a level that the whole state of the domain model can be expressed just by reproducing domain events